 In response to the insurers claims, Brett Dixon, APIL President, commented that whiplash injury claims “cost the insurance industry £536 million less in 2016 than in 2013, yet insurers continue to blame whiplash injuries for the high price of premiums.
 Inflated reports from insurers about the strength of British necks are based on the flimsiest of evidence.
 In reality, Government figures show that the number of claims has plummeted by 41 per cent since 2010.”

 It is hoped the Back Off campaign will encourage drivers to be more careful on our busy roads.
 By maintaining a two-second gap between themselves and the vehicle in front, drivers can help to prevent accidents and avoid a fine or points on their licence.

 APIL launched their ‘Back Off’ campaign with a brand new animated video - you can watch it on YouTube here.
 It is hoped that the video and wider campaign will encourage safer driving habits and remind drivers to ‘back off’ from the vehicle in front of them.
 You can support Injury Prevention Day and Back Off on Twitter @APIL and on the dedicated Back Off Facebook page at www.facebook.co.uk/APILBackOff.
 You can also help raise awareness using the hashtag #IPDay17 and #BackOff.

-Gary Mannion is an Associate in our Personal Injury team.
-For further information, please contact Gary on 01382 346294 or email email@example.com or contact any member of the Personal Injury team on 0800 731 8434 or via who will be pleased to assist further.
+Gary Mannion is a Partner in our Personal Injury team.
+For further information, please contact Gary on 01382 346294 or email firstname.lastname@example.org or contact any member of the Personal Injury team on 0800 731 8434 or via who will be pleased to assist further.